net00-1/SW-DLT/README.md

 SW-DLT ("Shortcuts Wrapper for -DL Tools") is an iOS shortcut that allows you to easily use, install and manage the popular and open source utilities [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) and [`gallery-dl`](https://github.com/mikf/gallery-dl).
 This shortcut aims to be compatible with [`yt-dlp's`](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) & [`gallery-dl's`](https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.rst) collections of supported websites.

 ## Main Features
-**Please check the full [documentation page](https://github.com/net00-1/SW-DLT/blob/master/Docs.md) to see a full description of the available features**
+**Please check the full [documentation page](https://github.com/net00-1/SW-DLT/blob/master/Docs.md) to see a complete description of the available features**

 - Download video at custom qualities and framerates
 - Downaload audio (audio only or extracted from video)